dylantadros/ZBD-Data-Candidate-Test/README.md

 - Create an RDS Postgres DB instance.

 ### Step 3a:
-- Populate a table called `customerdata`.
-We will provide a CSV upon request in Mattermost.
+- We will provide a CSV upon request in Mattermost.
+Look at the data and create a visual ERD and then implement and populate tables in postgres.

 ### Step 3b (Optional):
-- Choose a method to automate mock data generation and continuously populate the `customerdata` table.
+- Choose a method to automate mock data generation and continuously populate the tables.

 ### Step 4:
 - Provision a Redshift Serverless instance.

 ### Step 5:
-- Use your preferred ETL method to populate Redshift with data from Postgres.
+- Use your preferred ETL method to populate Redshift with tables from Postgres.

 ### Step 6: (optional if you have time)
+- Continuously populate redshift with new data from postgres tables.
-- Create a visualization or chart that reads from Redshift.
+- Create a BI visual that reads from Redshift and displays something interesting.

 _____________________________________________